-If you're looking for Unix Shell Scripting Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for Unix Shell Scripting Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research Unix Shell Scripting has a market share of about 17%.

-|Column Names of result obtained by ps -f command in unix|
+|Column Names of a result obtained by ps -f command in Unix|

 ID of the process

 |PPID||Process ID of Parent|

 |TTY||Process Terminal Type|